gear/gear.github.io/README.md

 ## Content

 My blog is about my learning journey.
-I mostly write about theoretical computer science, machine learning, and graph theory.
+I mostly write about theoretical computer science, machine learning, distributed algorithms, and graph theory.

 **Active challenge: Write about one paper per week.**